Plays well with others

 • This is a heavy process that can potentially create a high polygon count, so use it only after you’re done growing.

-• For this to works, both the bark material and all materials in the twigs need to have their UVMap set.
+• Please use a recent Blender release in order to get the latest improvements in their export functionality.
+In older Blender releases, for this to work, both the bark material and all materials in the twigs need to have their UVMap set.
 Normally Blender’s material system will implicitly use the UVMap found in the mesh, but that won’t work here.
 You will have to input the UVMap attribute to each image texture in every bark and twig material.

 Other software